-I say might because is the Bull Mastiff’s physical characteristics tell only half the story.
-To get the other half you must also know and understand the Bullmastiff’s temperament.
+I say “might” because the Bullmastiff's physical characteristics only tell half the story.
+To get the other half, you must also know and understand the Bullmastiff temperament.

-Here are some tips to help you deal with the many Bullmastiff temperament traits, but first check out this funny video:
+What follows are some tips to help you deal with the many Bullmastiff temperament traits.
+But first, check out the video below.

 Watch This Funny Video of Bullmastiff